-When the CTC1 control bit is set (one), the Timer/Counter1 is reset to \$0000 in the clock cycle after a Compare Match.
-If the CTC1 control bit is cleared, Timer/Counter1 continues counting and is unaffected by a Compare Match.
-Since the compare match is detected in the CPU clock cycle following the match, this function will behave differently when a prescaling higher than 1 is used for the Timer.
-When a prescaling of 1 is used and the Compare Register is set to C, the timer will count as follows if CTC1 is set:
+When the CTC1 control bit is set (one), the Timer/Counter1 is reset to \$0000 in the clock cycle after a compareA match.
+If the CTC1 control bit is cleared, Timer/Counter1 continues counting and is unaffected by a compare match.
+Since the compare match is detected in the CPU clock cycle following the match, this function will behave differently when a prescaling higher than 1 is used for the timer.
+When a prescaling of 1 is used and the compareA register is set to C, the timer will count as follows if CTC1 is set: